-Until April 2025, a business that purchases a van with zero CO₂ emissions is eligible for a 100% first year allowance.
-Otherwise, vans should be treated as plant and machinery and allocated to the main pool, where they will be eligible for writing down allowances at 18%, unless an Annual Investment Allowance, Super-deduction, or Enhanced Capital Allowance is claimed.
+Until April 2025, a business that purchases a new and unused van with zero CO₂ emissions is eligible for a 100% first year allowance.
+Otherwise, vans should be treated as plant and machinery and allocated to the main pool, where they will be eligible for writing down allowances at 18%, unless an Annual Investment Allowance or Enhanced Capital Allowance is claimed.

-Until April 2023, any business that pays for the installation of an electric charge point at its workplaces is eligible for a 100% first year allowance, but any company that incurs expenditure on the installation of an electric charge point between 1 April 2021 and 31 March 2023 may claim a Super-deduction.
+Until April 2025 any business that pays for the installation of an electric charge point at its workplaces is eligible for a 100% first year allowance.

-Until April 2023, most businesses may claim the annual investment allowance on expenditure on plant and machinery up to the maximum allowance of £1 million.
+Most businesses may claim the annual investment allowance on expenditure on plant and machinery.
+From April 2023 the maximum allowance available has been permanently set at £1 million.

 Businesses may claim the allowance on both general and special rate plant and machinery.
 It is effectively a 100% allowance that applies to most qualifying expenditure up to the annual cap, with expenditure on cars being the most important exception.
 Commercial vehicles, such as vans, should qualify for the annual investment allowance.

 Where qualifying expenditure exceeds the annual cap tax relief will be given under the normal capital allowance regime via the main or special rate pools, with writing down allowances being given at 18% or 6% respectively, on the reducing balance basis.